 Surprisingly the bookie seem to be looking more at current form than previous success, so the Belgium’s are in fact head of Italy with shorter odds of 11/1 with most bookmakers.

-Whoever you decide to bet on just be sure to place your bet early on (ideally before the end of May 2016) before all the markets start narrowing the odds across all teams as outright winners.
+Whoever you decide to place a bet on just be sure to place your bet early on (ideally before the end of May 2016) before all the markets start narrowing the odds across all teams as outright winners.